 A reimagined remake of the turn-based strategy game from 1994 that became a cult classic, this equally addictive game from 2012 once again has the player defending the earth from invasion.
 As a commander of XCOM (Extraterrestrial Combat Unit), it’s up to you to defeat the outrageously superior enemy force.
 The game takes everything players loved about the original, and gives it an innovative update that tweaks its formula, but always stays true to it.
 More than anything else, this game has the best thing any video game can have: replayability.
 This is turn-based tactics at its best.

 In the aftermath of the third X-Men movie, it couldn’t have been easy to figure out what to do next.
 Turns out the powers that be decided to more or less start over.
 Recasting every character, (aside from a hilarious High Jackman cameo) the film managed to snag Jennifer Lawrence before her career exploded, and Michael Fassbender proves to be so good as Magneto that you almost, ALMOST, don’t think about Ian McKellen.
 It’s a snazzy reminder of why we loved the X-films in the first place, and even though continuity took a dive off a cliff from this point on, this movie definitely got the mutants back on track with style.

 Those were OUR choices.
 What are yours?
-Keep in mind these lists are a celebration of sci-fi and fantasy in film, TV, and comics that have been a big deal since 1992.
-Let us know in the comments which reboots and remakes of the last 25 years you’d put on your list?
-And be sure to check out the other 25 Greatest Lists here.
+Let us know in the comments which reboots and remakes of the last 25 years you’d put on your list, and be sure to check out the other 25 Greatest Lists here.